SSWConsulting/SSW.Rules.Content/rules/do-you-have-a-product-roadmap/rule.md

 There are many ways to track a roadmap such as Azure DevOps Features or Epics, sometimes also known as MMFs (Minimum Marketable Features), but the concept is the same...

-Our favourite way is to store it all in the project wiki.
+One of the best ways is to store it all in the project wiki.

+Simply add a list of important milestones with a checkbox next to each.
+Then tick them off as you go.

-You should also add it as part of your regular Sprint Reviews to ensure that progress is regularly reviewed.
+Ideally, you want to make a bit of progress every Sprint, so add it as part of your regular Sprint Reviews to ensure a regular check-in.

 ::: good
 ![Figure: Good Example - The SophieBot Product Roadmap stored in the project wiki](sophiebotroadmap.png)